xmusphlkg/CNIDS/Report/history/latest/Poliomyelitis.md

+Seasonal Patterns: According to the provided data, no clear seasonal pattern can be observed for cases and deaths related to Poliomyelitis in mainland China prior to October 2023.
+The number of cases and deaths have consistently remained low over the years, with no noticeable fluctuations or identifiable seasonal peaks.

+Peak and Trough Periods: As previously mentioned, there are no distinct periods of high or low points evident in the data.
+The number of cases and deaths has consistently remained low, without any significant increases or decreases observed over time.

+Overall Trends: The overall trend for cases and deaths related to Poliomyelitis in mainland China before October 2023 is characterized by consistently low numbers.
+There is no significant upward or downward trend evident in the data.

+Discussion: The absence of Poliomyelitis cases and deaths in mainland China before October 2023 indicates successful control and prevention measures implemented by public health authorities.
+The consistently low numbers suggest that the disease has been effectively managed, possibly through vaccination programs and other public health interventions.
+However, it is crucial to continue monitoring and surveillance efforts to ensure that the disease remains under control and to prevent any potential outbreaks in the future.
 ## Introduction

-Poliomyelitis, commonly known as polio, is a highly infectious viral disease primarily affecting children under the age of five.
-The poliovirus spreads from person to person and can invade the nervous system, potentially causing irreversible paralysis.
-While there is no cure, polio is preventable through immunization.
-The virus typically enters the body through the mouth, proliferating in the intestine, and from there, it can infect the nervous system.
-Most infected people show no symptoms or exhibit mild, flu-like signs.
-However, a small proportion of those infected develop severe muscle weakness or paralysis.
+Poliomyelitis, commonly known as polio, is a highly infectious viral disease caused by the poliovirus.
+Primarily affecting children under the age of five, the virus spreads from person to person, predominantly through the fecal-oral route or, less frequently, by a common vehicle (for example, contaminated water or food).
+Once it enters the body, the virus multiplies in the intestine, from where it can invade the nervous system and cause paralysis.
+While there is no cure for polio, it can be prevented by immunization with a polio vaccine.
+Polio cases have diminished significantly due to global vaccination efforts.

 ## Highlights

-- Mainland China has seen a significant decrease in Poliomyelitis cases over the years.<br/>
-- The only noticeable outbreak in the provided data was observed in August to October 2011, with a minor case spike in December the same year.<br/>
-- From 2012 onward, no Poliomyelitis cases or deaths were recorded, suggesting an effective control or eradication of the disease.<br/>
-- As of September 2023, Mainland China has had no new reported cases or deaths from Poliomyelitis.
-This indicates successful elimination and prevention programs.<br/>
+- No cases or deaths due to Poliomyelitis reported from January 2010 to July 2011, suggesting successful control or elimination efforts. <br/>
+- An outbreak occurred in August 2011, with a total of 20 cases and 1 death reported through December 2011, indicating a temporary lapse in polio-free status. <br/>
+- Subsequent to the 2011 outbreak, no further cases or deaths have been reported from January 2012 to October 2023, demonstrating the effectiveness of response measures and immunization campaigns. <br/>
+- As of October 2023, mainland China appears to have maintained its polio-free status for over a decade, assuming no unreported cases exist, showing a strong public health system and vaccine coverage. <br/>

 ## Analysis

 ### Cases Analysis
-Poliomyelitis (polio) cases in mainland China appear negligible over the given period, demonstrating effective control and prevention measures.
-Notably, reported polio cases predominantly occurred over a four-month period towards the end of 2011, with the highest cases (8) noted in October 2011.
-The recorded cases abruptly halted in December 2011 and no other instances emerged over the subsequent decade.
-This unexpected surge could be attributed to a localized outbreak or enhanced case detection during this period, and the absence of cases thereafter indicates effective response measures, consistent with China's goal for eradicating polio.
+From January 2010 to October 2023, mainland China reported poliomyelitis cases only between August 2011 and December 2011, with a total of 20 cases.
+The outbreak peaked in October with 8 cases.
+The absence of cases in the remaining years suggests effective polio surveillance and vaccination programs, contributing to the interruption of virus transmission and maintaining polio-free status in subsequent years, as per World Health Organization (WHO) standards.

 ### Deaths Analysis
-Data shows only one reported death from polio over the outlined timeline, which occurred in September 2011 coinciding with the surge of reported cases.
-The single death showcases the often low mortality rate linked with polio in the presence of proper medical care.
-Furthermore, the data implies an effective nationwide vaccination program, minimizing the population's susceptibility to the disease and thus controlling fatal instances.
-The single fatality amid the 2011 spike accentuates the importance of immediate response to potential outbreaks.
-Future management should continue to emphasize prevention strategies, primarily vaccination.
+The reported deaths due to poliomyelitis in mainland China during the same period occurred only in September 2011, with 1 death out of the 6 reported cases.
+The low mortality rate (5% of the cases that year) and its restriction to a single month indicate rapid containment and response measures were effective.
+Continuing polio-free, as evidenced by zero reported deaths since then, reflects the strength of China's public health interventions in preventing and controlling vaccine-preventable diseases.